Janine Antoni: Crowned (2013)

 Antoni's Crowned (2013) was inspired after her giving birth in 2004 to her daughter.
 The work consists of a sculpture of a wall with plaster crown molding, with two plaster pelvic bones protruding from the wall, framed by plaster splashed around the objects.
 The sculpture visually resembles the second stage in childbirth called, "crowning," when the baby's head is surrounded by the vaginal orifice.

 I Am Fertile Ground (2019)

 I Am Fertile Ground (2019) was a site-specific installation in the catacombs of Green-Wood Cemetery in Brooklyn, New York.
 Small photographs, close-ups of living bodies, are presented in gilded frames shaped to look like human bones.
 The work speaks to the fragility of the human form, surrounded as it was by the remains of some 560,000 individuals buried at Green-Wood, one of the earliest examples of a large park-like and varied in style cemetery, built in rural America.

 Teaching

 Since 2000, Antoni has taught fine art in a graduate course called "Master Class/Mentor Groups" at Columbia University, School of the Arts.

 Personal life

-Antoni is married to artist Paul Ramirez Jonas, and together they have a daughter.
+Antoni was married to artist Paul Ramirez Jonas, and together they have a daughter.
 The couple met while in graduate school at Rhode Island School of Design.